1998ramanpreet/Read-Out-Circuit-for-Biosensors/README.md

   </tr>
 </table>

-We observed that the values of voltage being displayed on the screen (LCD) has a resolution of approximately 4.88mV.
-PAGE 16For the value of reference voltage 5mV, the values of resistances, being displayed on the LCD are close to the applied electrode to a finite range of 1000 ohms after which the deviation is quite large.
-Whereas, as we move in the value of reference voltage= 1.1mV the values are obtained till 2500 ohms, with a slight deviation from the actual values of voltages and resistances.

 ## MOVING TOWARDS BETTER RESOLUTION: LM324

 In order to increase the accuracy of the instrument we use LM324, which is a better amplifier in terms of